-Bizgro can calculate your PAYG instalments that you are required to pay on the BAS.
-Pay as you go (PAYG) instalments is a system implemented by the Australian Taxation Office towards making regularly payments towards the expected annual income tax liability.
+Pay as you go (PAYG) instalments is a system implemented by the Australian Taxation Office for making regular payments towards the expected annual income tax liability.
 If you pay PAYG instalments, you still need to lodge your annual tax return.
-The PAYG instalment is different to PAYG withholding that is deducted from employee's wages.
+The PAYG instalment is different to PAYG withholding that is deducted from an employee's wages.

-- Company - This is similar to the sole trader.
-Instead the tax relates to the company.
+This is similar to the sole trader.
+Instead, the tax relates to the company.
 This PAYG instalment would be included on the company's BAS.
 The director personally, may also have a separate IAS which would offset their personal income tax at the end of the year.

-- Partnership - All profits from a partnership need to be distributed to the partners.
+All profits from a partnership need to be distributed to the partners.
 As a result, a partnership will not need to lodge a statement with a PAYG instalment.
-Instead the individual partners may need to lodge their own IAS.
+Instead, the individual partners may need to lodge their own IAS.

 If your income fluctuates, it would be best to choose the income % basis, so the PAYG instalment reflects your earnings for the quarter.